-(1) Employees, officers, and trustees of one (1) company, including memberretirees;

-(2) Government employees belonging to the same office, branch, or department, including member-retirees; and

-(3) Immediate members of the families up to the second degree of consanguinity or affinity of those falling under Items $i(1)\hat{i}$ and $i(2)\hat{i}$ above.
+- (1) Employees, officers, and trustees of one (1) company, including member-retirees; - (2) Government employees belonging to the same office, branch, or department, including member-retirees; and - (3) Immediate members of the families up to the second degree of consanguinity or affinity of those falling under Items "(1)" and "(2)" above.

-NSSLAs whose articles of incorporation and by-laws were approved and registered prior to the effectivity of R. A. No. 8367 and which limit and/or allow membership foregoing definition, shall be allowed to continue as such.
+NSSLAs whose articles of incorporation and by-laws were approved and registered prior to the effectivity of R. A. No. 8367 and which limit and/or allow membership coverage broader or narrower than the foregoing definition, shall be allowed to continue as such.